datasektionen/bawang-content/en/industry/d-dagen/body.md

 *   Ten drink coupons
 *   Electricity and Internet connection
 *   Fika
-*   2 months of advertisement on [djobb.se](http://djobb.se), the Computer Science Chapter's job board

-For more information regarding the Cerise Package and costs, please contact Linn Jensen at [d-dagen@d.kth.se](mailto:d-dagen@d.kth.se).
+For more information regarding the Cerise Package and costs, please contact Nils Streijffert at [d-dagen@d.kth.se](mailto:d-dagen@d.kth.se).

 ## Additional orders

-*   One table, 300 kr
+*   One table, 500 kr
-*   One company representative during the day, 300kr
+*   One company representative during the day, 300 kr
-*   One company representative during the evening, 500kr
+*   One company representative during the evening, 500 kr
-*   Ten drink coupons, 500kr
+*   Ten drink coupons, 500 kr
-*   Logo on goodie bag, 300 kr
+*   A logo on the goodie bag, 1300 kr

-## Registration
+## Registration for D-Dagen 2019

-Registration for D-Dagen is done in two steps.
+Registration for the Computer Science Chapter's work fair, D-Dagen, is done in two steps.

-Firstly, register your company for the fair itself via [this form](https://docs.google.com/forms/d/e/1FAIpQLScQngxlgluhM7efm4b-Q8v69VvOdnWhRsFAMhNJ9NMs1eLCNA/viewform).
+Firstly, register your company for the fair via [this form](https://goo.gl/forms/ipiFZiKdOpg7GrN23).

-Secondly, sign [this contract](http://static.datasektionen.se/d-dagen/kontrakt2017) and send it to [d-dagen@d.kth.se](mailto:d-dagen@d.kth.se) with the title <br>**Contract D-Dagen 2017 - Company name**
+Secondly and lastly, sign [this contract]() (as well as the order form),  and send it to [d-dagen@d.kth.se](mailto:d-dagen@d.kth.se) with the title <br>**Contract D-Dagen 2019 - Company name**.

 Please observe, your registration will be removed if we have not received the contract within three weeks of your registration.